-- Make a list of the topic/chapters/materials that will be on the exam.
-Write down and formulas, definitions or key facts that you need to know.
+- Make a list of the topic/chapters/materials on the exam.
+Write down formulas, definitions or critical facts that you need to know.
 Look for these in your lecture notes, textbooks, sample tests, quizzes, and handouts.

-- If it helps you, make flash cards, outlines, drawings, etc. that will help you learn and remember the material.
+- If it helps you, make flashcards, outlines, drawings, etc., to help you learn and remember the material.
 Visual aids such as these can help during the test.

 - DO NOT PROCRASTINATE.
 Don't worry about the amount of material you need to know: that's wasting time.
 Instead, start studying!
 Give each topic enough review time and spend the most time on subjects emphasized by the teacher.

 - Test yourself on the material.
-As you write problems on the board, talk out loud about what you are doing.
+As you write problems on the board, talk aloud about what you are doing.
 (Give the lecture!)
-If you can talk and write about it, you know it.
+If you can speak and write about it, you know it.

 - Eat a healthy breakfast.
 Some foods that are recommended to reduce stress include fresh fruits and vegetables.
-In general, high carbohydrate foods won’t sustain you while proteins will.
-Figure out what’s best for you to eat in the mornings.
+In general, high carbohydrate foods won't sustain you while proteins will.
+Figure out what is best for you to eat in the mornings.

 - Be on time.
-Start out early, get a good parking spot, walk relaxed; slow things down.
+Start early, get a good parking spot, walk relaxed, slow things down.

 - Pace yourself and budget your time.
 Avoid looking at the clock - just focus on the test.